bareboat-necessities/lysmarine_gen/README.md

 # What is BBN Marine OS for CoreMP135

+BBN Marine OS for CoreMP135 is a lightweight version of BBN Marine OS (https://github.com/bareboat-necessities/lysmarine_gen) designed for CoreMP135 from m5stack.
+Loaded on CoreMP135 it turns CoreMP135 into a low-power consuming boat computer appliance which is able to interface with NMEA 2000 (via CAN ports), NMEA 0183 via RS-485.

+You can easily connect IMU to make it a heading sensor.
+You can connect PyPilot motor controller to USART6 port of CoreMP135 to make your own autopilot unit.
+You can access it via a browser to see boat dashboards typical for marine MFDs.

 BBN Marine OS for CoreMP135 is a Debian OS image for CoreMP135 from M5Stack.

 It includes: